ksvan/node-red-contrib-tibber/README.md

 In general, the node code and tibberLib seeks to surface the underlying issues and propagate the full error stack.

 ## Tibberlib
-Nodejs simple module used across the nodes for different functions.
+Simple nodejs module used across the nodes for different functions.
 Meant to cater for Tibber usage in other scenarios than node-red usage and to simplify, yet provide flexibility by having direct query possibilities too.

 * Get config from file
 * Set and get config